uhm-descartes/ee342/morea/total_prob/assessment-tp.md

      flips, this time with bias $$q < p$$.
 Thus we expect vertices in the same cluster to be more tightly connected than with vertices in other clusters.
-The "random" edges placed is a probabilistic modeling technique to account for the fact that experiments do not always reveal similarity or dissimilarity.
+The "random" edges placed is a probabilistic modeling technique to account for the fact that experiments do not always reveal similarity or dissimilarity with certainity.
 This model is the Stochastic Block Model.
-We will use this in later modules as well, but two preliminary questions for now:
+We will use this in later modules as well, but two preliminary questions for
+     now:

-	 1. Given two randomly chosen vertices $$v$$ and $$w$$, what is	the probability that there is an edge between them?
+	 1. Given two randomly chosen vertices $$v$$ and $$w$$ among the $$2n$$ vertices, what is	the probability that there is an edge between them?

 	 2. Given that two vertices $$v$$ and $$w$$ have an edge between them, what is the probability they belong to the same cluster?

-3. AI and Machine learning approaches almost always have a probabilistic setup.
-We considered a classification problem in the prior module.  where a threshold (a fixed but unknown number
+3. **Classification** We considered a classification problem in the prior module.  where a threshold (a fixed but unknown number
     $$T$$) splits the line into two (infinite length) intervals, the left side of $$T$$ carrying label -1 and the right side carrying